Student-Cyber-Games/upload-app/README.md

     ```

-    This example specifies 2 docker images to be built: `frontend` and `backend`.
+    This example specifies 2 docker images to be built: `frontend` and `backend`(will differ in your app).
 You can adjust the `context` and `dockerfile` paths according to your project structure.